NJEJA's Beginnings

 Future Ahead

 NJEJA’s work is rooted in its early beginnings and significant milestones.
-As we grow, we are also on the verge of marking 20 years of EJ advocacy and work in NJ!
+In 2022, we marked 20 years of EJ advocacy and work in NJ!
 We are grateful, honored, and appreciative of the trust EJ communities have placed in us over the years.

 NJEJA will expand its activities, engage its communities further, and create spaces for EJ communities to convene.